Skip to main content

 Where did potato originate?

-What made the potato uniquely valuable at these altitudes was its ability to thrive in cold, thin-aired conditions where maize and quinoa failed.
-Pre-Inca farmers developed chuño — the world's oldest freeze-dried food — by leaving potatoes out on frosty nights, then stomping out moisture and sun-drying the result.
-Chuño could be stored for years, providing insurance against the unpredictable growing seasons of the high Andes.
-By the time the Inca Empire consolidated in the 15th century, potatoes sustained the road-building, army-feeding infrastructure that held together a civilization stretching 4,000 kilometres along the Andes [1].
+What made the potato uniquely valuable was its ability to feed people where maize, wheat, and many other crops struggled.
+Pre-Inca farmers developed chuno, a freeze-dried potato made by exposing tubers to frost, pressing out moisture, and drying them in the sun.
+Chuno could be stored for years, turning a fragile tuber into insurance against drought, frost, war, and failed harvests [2].
+By the time the Inca Empire consolidated in the 15th century, potatoes helped sustain the road-building, army-feeding infrastructure that held together a civilization stretching thousands of kilometers along the Andes.

 How did potato evolve over time?